SparkBeyond/agentune/docs/features.md

 ```

 These are subsets of the data that were available during analysis when the feature was created.
-Specifying what the feature uses lets users run Enrich on new data without providing columns or tables
+Specifying what the feature uses lets users compute features on new data without providing columns or tables
 that no selected features use.

 `secondary_tables` should be used if the feature runs SQL queries on them; `join_strategies` should be used